D-Robotics/rdk_doc_en/docs/linux_development/environment_build.md

 ### Using Custom Debian Packages

-When running `pack_image.sh` without arguments, it will download the latest release of debian packages from the Horizon file server and install them into the system.
+When running `pack_image.sh` without arguments, it will download the latest release of debian packages from the D-Robotics file server and install them into the system.
 If you modify a package with the same name, you need to skip the process of downloading debian packages from the file server.
 You can use any optional parameters when executing the `pack_image.sh` command.
 For example, the following command will not redownload the debian package.
 Replace the original downloaded software package with your own package and rebuild it.
 For example, if you regenerate `hobot-boot` and name it `hobot-boot_2.0.0-customer_arm64.deb`, use that file to replace the `hobot-boot-xxx_arm64.deb` file in the `deb_packages` directory.

 ```shell
 sudo ./pack_image.sh c